ArctosDB/documentation-wiki/_how_to/QnA.markdown

 # Short how-tos and such from the Arctos development team.

+## Organize collector numbers for efficient and predictable retrieval

+A frustrated user trying to find 'their' data by a series of collector numbers is a common error log find.
+This situation comes from the 'traditional' way of entering data, and is easily improved in Arctos.
+Collector numbers in many disciplines are entered in the format "ABC 123" where "ABC" referes (vaguely and ambiguously) to an Agent, and "123" is a member of a series.
+Attempting to match "ABC 120-ABC-130" will result in errors; this is not a series that a machine can understand.
+Recognizing ABC as a particular person is a context and time sensitive operation - our experience very strongly suggests that most people will not make the connection and therefore will be unable to link data.
+Entering the identifier value as '123' and the collector as the [Issued By Agent](https://handbook.arctosdb.org/documentation/other-identifying-numbers.html#id-issued-by) will remove all ambiguity and allow for series searches (120-123 is easily handled).
+This also provides a place (the Arctos Agent record) to attach additional information, such as scans of field notes or relationships to the collector's colleagues.
+Arctos also offers rules-based protection of such data (eg "when issued_by is agent then value must be integer") by request, which will also prevent the near-inevitabl inconsistencies and typographical errors (ABC123 or ABC-123 or ABX-123) of uncontrolled text.

 ## Manage collection-specific code table values

 Many authorities allow collection-specific usage, which may be controlled by Operators with manage_collection access.
 From manage collection, (in the Collection Defaults section)...